merklefruit/cast-raycast/README.md

 # Foundry `Cast` Raycast Extension

-Use the Cast CLI directly inside Raycast!
+Use the Foundry Cast CLI directly inside Raycast!

 ## Getting started

 To use this extension, you need to have [Raycast](https://www.raycast.com/) and [Foundry](https://book.getfoundry.sh/getting-started/installation) installed on your machine.

+Additionally, you will need an [Alchemy]() API key to use the commands that require RPC connections.
+This is used in order to provide every Cast functionality on `Mainnet`, `Optimism`, `Arbitrum` and `Polygon`.

 ### Local development / Usage